erfg12/Windows10_Boot_Changer/README.md

 ### ABOUT
 This is to customize the Windows 10 bootup screen.
-Please note, You may have to re-apply this upon a Windows 10 update.
+- You may have to re-apply this upon a Windows 10 update.
+- You do need UEFI mode enabled with Secure Boot disabled for this to function.

 ### STEPS
 1. Unzip HackBGRT to a folder.
 You will notice there is a splash.bmp file in the HackBGRT folder.